AckerlyXu/heima/articles/vs-azure-tools-storage-resources-server-explorer-browse-manage.md

 - In Server Explorer, open the shortcut menu for the account name, and then choose **Delete**.
 If you delete a storage account, any saved key information for that account is also removed.

+    >[!NOTE]
-    >[AZURE.NOTE] If you delete a storage account from Server Explorer, it doesn’t affect your storage account or any data that it contains; it simply removes the reference from Server Explorer.
+    > If you delete a storage account from Server Explorer, it doesn’t affect your storage account or any data that it contains; it simply removes the reference from Server Explorer.
 To permanently delete a storage account, use the [Azure classic portal](http://go.microsoft.com/fwlink/?LinkID=213885).

 ## Next steps